oceanroleplay/discord-spams/README.md

 # FAQ

-1. How to deal with new spam messages and links?
+## 1. How to deal with new spam messages and links?

 In your bot, create a command that allows all users to report links.
 On the bot side, add that link to spam storage using `SpamMeta.addLink("cars-dont-fly.com");`.

-Later, Please report on our repository later so we can add it to the global list.
+Later, Please report on our repository so we can add it to the global list.

 # ☎️ Need help?